Gigacore/canicallsetstate/README.md

 - [ ] PWA support
 - [ ] Provide more detailed information to better explain the limitations.
 - [ ] Fix UI issues, especially on mobile
 - [ ] Bump the a11y rating to 100%.
-Currently at 59% - https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=http://canicallsetstate.in
+[Currently at 59%](https://lighthouse-dot-webdotdevsite.appspot.com/lh/html?url=http://canicallsetstate.in)